Hypertension (High Blood Pressure)

 Blood pressure changes from minute to minute.
 It's affected by activity and rest, body temperature, diet, emotions, posture, and medicines.

 What Causes High Blood Pressure?

 A single reading showing high blood pressure doesn't mean that you have hypertension.
-It is a sign to watch your blood pressure, though.
-Sometimes, blood pressure needs to be checked several times over a period of days or weeks to determine if someone has hypertension.
+Sometimes, blood pressure needs to be checked several times over a period of days or weeks to know if someone has hypertension.
 Your doctor will probably weigh and measure you.
 He or she might do urine tests or blood tests to check for other conditions that can cause hypertension.

 Some people have what's called "white coat hypertension."
 This means that their blood pressure goes up when they're at a doctor's office because they're nervous.
 When they feel more relaxed, their blood pressure usually goes down.
 To make sure high blood pressure readings aren't caused by anxiety, doctors will sometimes track a person's blood pressure over a whole day.
 This is called ambulatory blood pressure monitoring.